 Suppose that $G$ has a $t$-road.
 Then by the above corollary, it is enough to find a minimum weight multigraph $H$ with underlying graph $G$, such that $d_H(v) - t(v)$ is even for every vertex $v$.
 This can be done in polynomial time as follows.

 Given a graph $G = (V,E)$ and set $X \subseteq V$ of vertices, an \emph{$X$-join} is a set $J \subseteq E$ such that $|J \cup E(v)|$ is odd if and only if $v \in X$, where $E(v)$ is the set of edges incident to $v$.
 Let $X$ be the set of vertices such that $d_H(v) - t(v)$ is odd.
-Note that if $J$ is an $X$-join {\sc of minimum weight}, the mutigraph $H = (V, E \cup J)$ is a minimum weight multigraph with underlying graph $G$, such that $d_H(v) - t(v)$ is even for every vertex $v$.
+Note that if $J$ is an $X$-join { of minimum weight}, the mutigraph $H = (V, E \cup J)$ is a minimum weight multigraph with underlying graph $G$, such that $d_H(v) - t(v)$ is even for every vertex $v$.

-Thus, to solve the {\sc BCPP} on $(G,w,t)$, it is enough to find a minimum weight $X$-join.
+Thus, to solve the {\sc BCPP} on $(G,w,t)$, {where $G$ has a $t$-road}, it is enough to find a minimum weight $X$-join.
 This problem is known as the {\sc Minimum Weight $X$-Join Problem} (traditionally, it is called the {\sc Minimum Weight $T$-Join Problem}, but we use $T$ for $t$-roads) and can be solved in polynomial time:

 \begin{lemma} \cite{EdJo1973} The {\sc Minimum Weight X-Join Problem} can be solved in time $O(n^3)$. \end{lemma}